-The Master of Community Planning (MCP) program is a two-year professional program that accommodates various geographic scales as well as different planning subjects related to planning and the design of innovative futures.
-The program recognizes the wide range of students’ undergraduate backgrounds and trains professionals for distinguished practice in planning and development.
-It integrates academic and professional practice with a deep concern for community development and environmental quality.
-A special feature of the program is global exposure and opportunities provided by several School of Planning programs, including two in association with the Peace Corps.
-The school also offers joint degrees with the Department of Geography and the College of Law.
+The Master of Community Planning (MCP) program is a two-year professional program that accommodates various geographic scales as well as different planning and design subjects aimed to sustainable urban futures.
+The program recognizes the wide range of students’ undergraduate backgrounds and trains professionals for distinguished practice in planning and sustainable development.
+It integrates academic and professional practice with a deep concern for community development, sustainable urban design, and environmental quality.
+A special feature of the program is global exposure and opportunities provided by several programs and initiatives, including one in association with the Peace Corps.
+The school also offers a joint degree with the College of Law.

-The degree prepares students for the professional practice of planning at local, regional, state and federal levels of government and within the private sector with a planning consultant, land developer, law firm, economic development agency/corporation or other business.
+The MCP degree prepares students for the professional practice of planning at local, regional, state and federal levels of government within the private sector with a planning consultant, land developer, law firm, economic development agency/corporations, and with non-governmental organizations.

 Accelerated Track (A Degree Program for Mid-Career Urban Professionals)

-For those students residing in the Tristate area surrounding Cincinnati, who meet the accelerated MCP admissions criteria, but who are unable to participate as full-time students, the degree is offered on a part-time basis.
-Several of the courses in the program are offered in the evening each quarter, and with some degree of flexibility in working hours, a student can combine study with full-time employment and finish the program in two years.
+A part-time option is available for those students who meet the accelerated MCP admissions criteria, but who are unable to participate as full-time students.
+Some of the courses in the program are offered in the evening.
+A student with some degree of flexibility in working hours, can combine study with full-time employment.

 The School of Planning participates in a joint degree program with the College of Law.
 Students enrolling in the Master of Community Planning program can participate in this program.
 Students who wish to enter this degree program must apply and be admitted to the Master’s program in planning and to the College of Law to pursue a law degree.